 The High Wall is a video projection project curated by Britta Johnson and D.K.
 Pan (as of Fall 2017) that happens approximately 3 times per year in conjunction with Inscape’s Open Studios.
 Located on the south-west exterior of the Inscape building, projections are best viewed after dark from the porches or parking lots of the Inscape building, the PFI Parking lot, and both north- and south- bound light rail trains, as well as all levels of the CenturyLink Field parking lot.

-Members of the public are welcome to a reception on the second floor south porch of the building during its Open Studios as darkness falls.
+Members of the public are welcome to a reception on the second floor south porch of the building during its Open Studios events as darkness falls.

-November 17 – 20, 2016: Rodrigo Valenzuela’s 2015 video, Prole.
+November 17 – 20, 2016: Rodrigo Valenzuela’s video Prole, 2015

 Rodrigo Valenzuela (b.
 1982, Santiago, Chile) completed an art history degree at the University of Chile (2004), then worked in construction while making art over his first decade in the United States, completing an MFA at University of Washington in 2012.
 Using staged scenes and digital interventions, Valenzuela’s photography, video and installation work is rooted in the contradictory traditions of documentary and fiction, often involving narratives around immigration and the working class.
 He is represented by Upfor Gallery in Portland, OR and Klowden Mann in Los Angeles, CA.